-When a prospective student requests an application to the program, he/she is sent a program description and King’s Daughters’ Health School of Radiologic Technology application.
+When a prospective student calls to request an application to the program, he/she is sent a program description and a King’s Daughters’ Health School of Radiologic Technology application.
 The applicant may also access and print the program description and application via the links below:

 Pre-Admission Requirements and Procedures

 Each applicant for the program in Radiologic Technology must:

 - Be a graduate of an accredited high school or have a GED certificate.